microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 - One line of code to add to each component.
 - Does not significantly affect rendering performance.
 - Partners building components can follow the same practice to support custom styling in their libraries.
-- Hooks is not conditionally called and should not lead to unstable hook react errors.
+- Hooks are not conditionally called and should not lead to unstable hook react errors.
 - Can restyle without having to recompile component libraries.
-- Global traverses multiple render roots.
+- Globally traverses multiple render roots.

 ### 👎

 - Custom style hook state is not compile-time typesafe.
 - Very powerful.
-Only modifying classes is a implicit agreement.
+Only modifying classes is an implicit agreement but state modification is possible.
 - Callers doing custom styling may still take a dependency on the CSS internals of the component.

 ## Option B: Encourage recomposition | make recomposition easier